AppBK/welcome-to-mod-7/README.md

 # Phase 2.5 - Peer Review

 Peer Review will start on Wednesday of the second week of capstone every day after lunch, at 12:30 PT / 3:30 EST for a total of 45 minutes.
-Students will get assigned a pair, posted to Discord every day, to review each other's code.
+Students will get assigned a pair, posted to Discord every day, with whom you shall walkthrough and explain your own code.
 Below are guidelines to help illustrate how peer review will work.
 Please note, that during this time, instructors will not be available for questions on Discord.
+In fact, if you post a question in Lecture during this time, it will incur a strike for you and your partner.

 > This exercise is helpful to practice communicating what your code does when an interviewer or coworker asks you to explain parts of your code.

 ## Steps:

 1. Choose who goes first.
 You each get 20 minutes and should have a timer set up.
-2. Your **partner** will choose a specific file for you to read from.
+2. You will choose a specific file for you to read from.
     - Could be something you are proud of, something new, your redux store, your routes, your React components, your CSS, your API routes, etc...
-3. You will begin reading your partner's code file line by line, explaining the workflow of their code.
+3. You will begin reading your code file line by line, explaining what it it does or is supposed to do.

 ## Things to consider:

 1. In the event that your code currently has a bug.
 Walk your partner through that code and explain what you are trying to accomplish step-by-step.
 Can your partner follow your logic?
+This is technically not a debugging session, but your partner may give insights as they comment on your code and ask questions about it.
 2. Both sides are responsible for getting equal time.
 3. Students are responsible to give and receive constructive feedback and commit to the exercise.
 4. I will be jumping in rooms periodically to check progress and could ask questions!